wbudic/LifeLog/Current Development Check List.md

  x Preserve from to date selections.

 ## Urgent
+* Fix Interaction jumping edits and creating new entries via now button.
+>Fix some LTAGS not saved as LTags server side.

 *&#10004; Autologin feature, that expires on logout.
 *&#10004; Data/Login control updated to read the configuration file.
 &#10004; Configuration file to be updated to carry also categories.